modelflows/ModelFLOWs-app/README.md

 Check out the *Tutorial* folder for a more in depth tutorial explaining how to install, run and use ModelFLOWs-app.
 This folder also contains advanced tutorials explaining how each module of the application works.

 ## More info
 For more information please visit ModelFLOWs-app's official website.[ModelFLOWs-app's official website](https://modelflows.github.io/modelflowsapp/).
-Ypu can also find us on [LinkedIn](https://www.linkedin.com/in/company/modelflows/)
+You can also find us on [LinkedIn](https://www.linkedin.com/in/company/modelflows/)